What is Metal Forming?

 - Dot peen pin

-The message is made by applying a large force to the material being marked.
+The message is made by applying a large force to the material being marked to form permanently.

 UK Pressings is one of the largest metal presswork production facilities in Walsall, West Midlands.
 Our selection of precision components and metal pressings is what sets us apart and makes us unique.
 We have a dedicated design team who manufactures the quality presswork forming and welded assemblies since 1978.